To Imitate or to Innovate: How Influenced Should Your Agency Be by the Work of Others?

 Additionally, everyone in your agency should know how important it is to give credit where credit is due.
 If you and your team think another firm’s work is top-notch, tell them as much and give them kudos for it.
 Who knows – maybe it will lead to beautiful collaborations and even greater projects!

-Often, the most original ideas come from collaborating, whether with outside agencies or within your team.
+Often, the most original ideas come from team collaboration, whether with outside agencies or within your team.
 It’s important to do this in person as well as on digital platforms, where a solution like Productive can help keep you connected.
 Being able to share ideas, concepts, and work instantly while collaborating on the same project will help your team generate new and innovative work.

 What Goes Around Comes Around